AidanRocke/Monte-Carlo-Hypothesis/README.md

 **Have you benchmarked prime encodings against pseudo-random number generators?**

-Yes, I have empirically verified that against state-of-the-art machine learning algorithms pseudorandom number generators fail the weighted next bit test, unlike prime encodings.
+Yes.
+Against state-of-the-art machine learning algorithms pseudorandom number generators fail the weighted next bit test, unlike prime encodings.

 **Might this hypothesis have any connection with the Riemann Hypothesis?**